chelahmy/harubi/README.md

 ## Introduction

-Harubi is a MVC-like framework for back-end server, minus the View concern which belongs to the front-end.
+Harubi is a Model-Action framework.
+It is a MVC-like framework for back-end server, minus the View concern which belongs to the front-end.
 Nowadays, most clients render Views themselves.
 The clients may need to access the server only for the storage and persistance.
 Harubi focuses on **controlling** access to the data **models** at the server side.
 The absence of the **view** makes harubi much lighter and faster compares to other back-end MVC frameworks.
 A harubi server can serve all types of clients including web, desktop and mobile applications.
 Harubi can also serve APIs.

 A harubi server responds to a request generally in JSON format.